Utilities may keep rising, but investors should tread carefully

 The sector is generally considered the stodgiest of stocks given their slow-and-steady revenue growth and attractiveness to careful investors looking for high dividends.

-The steady decline in U.S. government bond yields made these stocks look that much more attractive as an investment in 2014, and the S&P Utilities Index .SPLRCU posted a total return of 29 percent for the year .TRINXU.
+The steady decline in U.S. government bond yields made these stocks look that much more attractive as an investment in 2014, and the S&P Utilities Index posted a total return of 29 percent for the year.

 A repeat of 2014’s performance seems unlikely, especially due to expectations for a decline in earnings in the first quarter.
 But with low fuel prices and overseas turmoil helping to keep government bond yields low, high single-digit returns should still be in the cards for 2015, investors say.